 Fig 12: SiamMask (green bounding box) showing better results from ECO (red bounding box) after it has been initialized with a simple bounding box (blue bounding box).
 Source

 Most generic object trackers are trained from scratch online, despite the vast amount of videos accessible for offline training.
 Generic Object Tracking Using Regression Networks, or GOTURN utilizes the regression based neural networks to monitor generic objects in such a way that their performance can be improved by training on annotated videos.

 This tracking algorithm employs a basic feed-forward network that requires no online training, allowing it to run at 100 frames per second during testing.
 The algorithm learns from both labeled video and a large collection of images, preventing overfitting.
 The tracking algorithm learns to track generic objects in real-time as they move throught different spaces.

 Fig 13: GOTURN network architecture.
 A search region from the current frame and a target from the previous frame is input into the network.
 The network learns to compare these crops to find the target object in the current image.
 Source

 All these algorithms have been trained on publicly available datasets – which highlights the importance of well-labeled data.
 This a key topic for anyone in the field of machine learning and computer vision, since building an accurate object tracking algorithm starts with a strong annotated dataset.

-Platforms which help you annotate your video and image stream dataset efficiently often include features like automated object tracking built in as well.
-This helps in reducing the time spent in building a good dataset, and getting a jump start on your deep learning solution to object tracking.
+Platforms that help you annotate your video and image stream dataset efficiently often include features like automated object tracking built in as well.
+This helps in reducing the time spent in building a good dataset and getting a jump start on your deep learning solution to object tracking.
 Let’s have a look at how to use Encord to build your dataset for object tracking algorithms: